VACCINATION INFORMATION for FAMILIES-

 COLD WEATHER- When do students stay inside?

 HOURS- The bell rings at 8:10am and it is important that students arrive to school on time each day.
 Due to COVID-19, students now eat lunch with their teacher during period 4 from 10:45am-11:10am.
 Outdoor play time is from 11:10am-12pm, weather permitting.
 Dismissal time is at 2:45pm.

 CONTACTING TEACHERS- Each teacher will communicate with you the best way to reach them.
-Many of our teachers use other methods of communication such email, websites etc. Each teacher will let you know how you can communicate with them.
+Many of our teachers use various methods of communication such email, websites etc. Each teacher will let you know how you can communicate with them.
 You may also call the school at 416-394-4750 and leave a message for your child's teacher.

 Cash Online Registration Form